didiberman/terraform-k8s-argocd-cicd-pipeline/README.md

 - **🗑 Destroy**: Safely tear down the infrastructure.
 - **📦 Get Pods**: View all running pods across the cluster.
 - **🖥 Get Nodes**: List cluster nodes with their **Status** and **IP Addresses**.
+- **📺 Live Logs**: Watch the deployment progress stream in real-time.

 ### Bot Setup
 The bot is deployed as an AWS Lambda function with an API Gateway webhook.